After reading a copy of Boston's Gun Bible loaned to me by a friend, I have been convinced the time has come to own a battle rifle for a few reasons.

+Q: Why do they fear being unpopular?
 A: Because they will lose their jobs by being voted out of office.

 Q: Why don't those in power just say (a la Bill Maher) "New Rules!" and use the military to stay in power indefinitely?
 A: Because they would lose and they know it.

 On the day-to-day domestic side of things, I see owning firearms as not just a right, but a civic responsibility.
 Despite what anti-gun lobbyists tell you, cops do not swoop in like Superman and stop crime, they mostly arrive after the fact and clean up.
 Not a dig on cops, but you can't expect so few to be everywhere at once, and criminals take great pains not to commit crimes in front of them.

 I also love the fantasy-land notions that people seem to have about their neighborhood/municipality being a "safe" place because no major crime has occured there in recent memory.
 They act as though there is some "good guys only" force field surrounding their town that rebuffs people with bad intentions.
 Then when a major robbery or shooting goes down, they have this hurt look of betrayal and pout, "this used to be such a nice, safe place..."
 Face front, dumbass; your town was never "safe", nor is it any less "nice" because (an) individual(s) decided to commit a crime there.
 It was always only a matter of time, but I guess one mustn't underestimate the power of denial.